shehzadashiq/aws-bootcamp-cruddur-2023/journal/week9.md

 This has had me scratching my head for days but I could not resolve it.
 I created another bucket and cloudfront distribution too however the cloudfront distribution could not resolve the domain name so I abandoned testing it with that approach.

 ![image](https://user-images.githubusercontent.com/5746804/234274388-9cc2672f-6758-47d6-9ea1-5d5001804439.png)

+I opened a ticket and one of the other bootcampers mentioned that this might be a problem with Ad-Blockers.
+It turns out that Kaspersky was treating the image as a banner and hiding it.
+To counteract this I have created a new folder called images and placed the banner in it.